How to Create a QA Portfolio

 TABLE OF CONTENTS

-This article will discuss creating a QA portfolio and what it should contain to ensure you get that software testing job you've always wanted.
+In this article, we’ll guide you through building a QA portfolio and what to include to help you land the software testing job you’ve always wanted.

 GitHub